jiangtianyu2009/jiangtianyu2009.github.io/_posts/2020-10-26-flask-gunicorn-nginx-docker.md

 description: Docker Support for Flask Deployment.
 ---

-Before, we have a manual config approach to deploy Flask app on server, as talked in [this post](https://www.jiangtianyu.xyz/python/2018/01/17/flask-gunicorn-nginx.html).
+Before, we have a manual config approach to deploy Flask app on server, as talked in [THIS POST](https://30141592.xyz/python/2018/01/17/flask-gunicorn-nginx.html).
 Now we use Docker to deploy the Flask app.

 ----------